How to apply for a student visa for UK | Detailed 5-step guide!

 4) Visa application

 Important Note: Dates play a crucial role when you apply for a student visa for the UK.
-For instance, the visa application must be submitted at least three months before the commencement of the classes.
+For instance, you need to submit the visa application at least three months before your classes commence.
 Similarly, make sure you apply within six months after receiving the CAS form.

 5) Documents required